Careers

 • Ability to work in a community/outreach capacity

-• Ability to travel throughout the Northeast region
+• Ability to travel throughout the Northeast region as needed

 • Demonstration of cultural sensitivity